 Plant Seeds by Joining the Conversation

-If you’re wondering how to get traffic to your blog, you’ve got to start by reading the blogs, and joining in the conversation.
+If you’re wondering how to increase blog traffic, you’ve got to start by reading the blogs and joining in the conversation.

-Don’t force your way in – jump in where you feel you can add some value, and on the posts that you found valuable.
+Don’t force your way in.
+Jump in where you feel you can add some value, and on the posts that you find valuable.

-Don’t rush it, and have realistic expectations about how long it takes to feel that you’re really part of a community.
-Truth be told, with most of the communities that I’m a part of online, I still feel like I’m on the outside looking in – but that’s slowly starting to change.
+Don’t rush it.
+Have realistic expectations about how long it takes to become part of a community.
+Truth be told, with most of the communities that I was a part of online, I felt like an outsider looking in for a long time.

 Guest Post Blitzkrieg

-For each of the blogs that you’ve been following, make a list of a couple of headline ideas for guest posts that you could write, that would resonate with their audience.
+For each of the blogs you’ve been following, make a list of a few headline ideas for guest posts that you could write.
+Make sure they would resonate with their audience.

 Now you have to make a choice: write first, or pitch first.